-EEA (and Swiss) citizens arriving in the UK after 12 April 2019 will be able to enter initially for a 3-month period.
+EEA (and Swiss) citizens arriving in the UK after exit day will be able to enter initially for a 3-month period.

 If you intend to stay in the UK for longer than 3 months, you will need to apply for ‘European Temporary Leave to Remain’.
 This will be granted for a period of 36 months.

 If you want to stay in the UK for more than 36 months, you will need to apply for an immigration status under the new immigration system, which will come into effect from 1 January 2021.
 Those who do not qualify will need to leave the UK when their European Temporary Leave to Remain expires.

 You’ll need to apply if you:

 - arrive in the UK after the UK leaves the EU and

 - want to stay in the UK for more than 3 months.

 You’ll not be eligible if you are a serious or persistent criminal or a threat to national security.

 Irish citizens will not need to apply for European Temporary Leave to Remain.
 They will continue to have the right to enter and live in the UK under Common Travel Area arrangements.